 While construction is underway, services and programs currently offered at the Jean McKendry Neighbourhood Centre will be relocated to other facilities across the community.
 The existing North Melbourne Community Centre will continue to operate while construction on a new community centre is underway.

 Two rounds of community engagement will be undertaken.
-This first round has been informed by previous community engagement, and seeks further community input about preferred services and spaces.
-We also want to get your thoughts on how the centre should look and feel to make it a welcoming and inclusive space for the community.
+This first round was informed by previous community engagement, and asked for further community input about preferred services and spaces.
+We also wanted your thoughts on how the centre should look and feel to make it a welcoming and inclusive space for the community.
 We were adding to our understanding of the priorities and needs for the North Melbourne and Macaulay community, building on previous conversations with community and stakeholders.

 The second round of engagement (to happen in the first half of 2024) will present draft designs for feedback from community and stakeholders.

 Phase 1 engagement to gather community and stakeholder insights on services and design objectives